dirtyjtag/DirtyJTAG/docs/install-stm32h103.md

 ## Flashing DirtyJTAG

-Download a binary version of DirtyJTAG (make sure to get the `bluepill` build!) or [compile it yourself](building-dirtyjtag.md), then flash it using `st-flash`:
+Download a binary version of DirtyJTAG (make sure to get the `olimexstm32h103` build!) or [compile it yourself](building-dirtyjtag.md), then flash it using `st-flash`:

 ```
-st-flash write /path/to/dirtyjtag.bluepill.bin 0x8000000
+st-flash write /path/to/dirtyjtag.olimexstm32h103.bin 0x8000000
 ```

 ## Pinout